-Integrated pest management (IPM) requires (1) monitoring activities for the presence and abundance of pests within the grove; (2) determining whether pest population densities are high enough to cause economic loss; and (3) selection of a profitable, worker-safe, and environmentally compatible management option.
+Integrated pest management (IPM) requires one to (1) monitor activities for the presence and abundance of pests within the grove, (2) determine whether pest population densities are high enough to cause economic loss, and (3) select a profitable, worker-safe, and environmentally compatible management option.
 Pesticide application should only be considered after the results of monitoring activities have been completed and other potential causes of tree or grove decline are evaluated and corrected.
 In addition, a truly integrated strategy requires consideration of pesticide selection, when the choice exists, prior to application.

-Pesticide selection should not be based only on costeffectiveness, but also on mode of action rotation to avoid
+Pesticide selection should be based not only on costeffectiveness but also on mode of action rotation; consideration of the latter helps avoid resistance buildup, toxicity to

 - 1. This document is HS-185, one of a series of the Horticultural Sciences Department, UF/IFAS Extension.
 Original publication date December 1995.
 Revised annually.
-Most recent revision March 2022.
+Most recent revision May 2023.
 Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
-Davie M. Kadyampakeni, assistant professor, Department of Soil and Water Sciences, and Larry W. Duncan, professor, Entomology and Nematology Department, UF/IFAS Citrus Research and Education Center, Lake Alfred, FL 33850.
+Davie M. Kadyampakeni, associate professor, Department of Soil, Water, and Ecosystem Sciences; and Larry W. Duncan, professor, Entomology and Nematology Department, UF/IFAS Citrus REC; UF/IFAS Extension, Gainesville, FL 32611.

 The Institute of Food and Agricultural Sciences (IFAS) is an Equal Opportunity Institution authorized to provide research, educational information and other services only to individuals and institutions that function with non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations.
 For more information on obtaining other UF/IFAS Extension publications, contact your county's UF/IFAS Extension office.
 U.S. Department of Agriculture, UF/IFAS Extension Service, University of Florida, IFAS, Florida A & M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
 Andra Johnson, dean for UF/IFAS Extension.

-resistance buildup, toxicity to nontarget species, product solubility, persistence, leaching potential, irrigation schedule, soil type, and other site characteristics.
-Various sources of information are available for characterizing specific soil types and irrigation schedules for predicting and minimizing movement and leaching potential of most citrus agrochemicals.
+nontarget species, and product solubility, persistence, and leaching potential of the pesticide in question.
+This consideration also requires regulating the irrigation schedule based on soil type, and other site characteristics.
+Various sources of information are available for identifying specific soil types and ideal irrigation schedules to help in predicting and minimizing movement and leaching potential of most citrus agrochemicals.